 Isnumeric method of the string returns the boolean stating if the string is a number.
 If the string contains a number then we’ll convert it to int, else not.

-With this, we come to an end to this article.
+With this, we come to the end of this article.
 This was an easy way to get rid of the value error in Python.
 If the above method does not work, then one must if the string and make sure that it does not contain any letter.

 However, if you have any doubts or questions, do let me know in the comment section below.
 I will try to help you as soon as possible.